List of ingredients and their benefits

 bitter-orange oil

 For freshness: Oils from the skins of a variety of citrus fruits provide the perfumes fruity, fresh note.
 Lemon, grapefruit, bergamot and bitter orange oils are used as light scent oils.
 They give a refreshing top note and also provide the perfume with its delicate, invigorating scent.
-Go to Perfume
+Recipe for Perfume

 blue-cypress essential oil